-Source program and object program are two types of programs found in computer programming.
-Source program is typically a program with human readable machine instructions written by a programmer.
-Object program is typically a machine executable program created by compiling a source program.
+The key difference between Source Program and Object Program is that Source program is a human-readable program written by a programmer while object program is a machine executable program created by compiling a source program.

 What is Source Program?

 The programmer writes the source program using higher level language.
 Therefore, it is easily readable by the humans.
 Source programs usually contain meaningful variable names and helpful comments to make it more readable.
 A machine cannot directly execute a source program.
 A compiler helps to transform source program to executable code to execute by the machine.
 Alternatively, is to use an interpreter.
 It executes a source program line by line without pre-compilation.

 Visual Basic is an example of a compiled language, while Java is an example of an interpreted language.
 Visual Basic source files (.vb files) are compiled to .exe code, while Java source files (.java files) are first compiled (using javac command) to bytecode (an object code contained in .class files) and then interpreted using the java interpreter (using java command).
 When software applications are distributed, typically they will not include source files.
 However, if the application is open source, the source is also distributed and the user gets to see and modify the source code as well.

 Object program is usually a machine executable file, which is the result of compiling a source file using a compiler.
 Apart from machine instructions, they may include debugging information, symbols, stack information, relocation, and profiling information.
 Since they contain instructions in machine code, they are not easily readable by humans.
 But sometimes, object programs refer to an intermediate object between source and executable files.

 Tools known as linkers helps to link a set of objects into an executable (e.g. C language).
 As mentioned above .exe files and bytecode files are object files produced when using Visual Basic and Java respectively.
 The .exe files directly execute on windows platform while bytecode files need an interpreter for execution.